navirobayo/navirobayo/README.md

 ⚫ Hello there

-⚫ I'm currently working on Mi Terra App, an app to manage my farming business
+⚫ I'm currently working on Mi Terra App, an app to manage farming businesses

 ⚫ Check out all of my work in the [Google Play Store](https://play.google.com/store/apps/dev?id=8134108822411179352)